alexweber/environments/README.md

 `@TODO write this!`

-... for now check out the existing tasks, they're pretty well documented!
+... for now check out the existing tasks, they're all pretty well documented!

 ## Videos